deepsense-ai/seahorse/docs/operations/transform.md

 includeOperationsMenu: true
 ---

-Transform is an operation used to transform a [DataFrame](../classes/dataframe.html) using a [Transformer](../classes/transformer.html).
+A `Transform` is an operation used to convert a [DataFrame](../classes/dataframe.html) into another using a [Transformer](../classes/transformer.html).
+For example, a trained model produced by a [Fit](../operations/fit.html) operation can be supplied to `Transform` with a [DataFrame](../classes/dataframe.html) to be converted.

 **Usage example**:
 ![Transform example](../img/transformer_example.png){: .img-responsive}